AlexTRee/Bots/releases/v0.1/README.md

-# Download the correct file based your computer's Operating System.
+# Download the correct file base on your computer's Operating System.

 # WeChat_TouNaoWangZhe
 Automatically connect your WeChat'S WangZheTouNao Mini Program with the local question pools.